stylelint/vscode-stylelint/README.md

 ![Screenshot of the Output window](https://user-images.githubusercontent.com/9868643/139115502-ff3daa37-1793-47da-9ef9-70c5706f018a.png)

-You can enable more verbose log output by setting the [`loglevel`](#stylelintloglevel) extension setting or by running VS Code with the `NODE_ENV` environment variable set to `development`.
+You can enable more verbose log output by setting the [`logLevel`](#stylelintloglevel) extension setting or by running VS Code with the `NODE_ENV` environment variable set to `development`.
 You can do this on macOS and \*nix by running:

 ```sh
 NODE_ENV=development code